 The Company has an accounts receivable securitization program (the "Program") in the United States with a group of financial institutions to allow the Company to transfer, on an ongoing revolving basis, an undivided interest in a designated pool of trade accounts receivable, to provide security or collateral for borrowings up to a maximum of \$400 million.
 The Program does not qualify for off balance sheet accounting treatment and any borrowings under the Program are recorded as debt in the consolidated balance sheets.
-Under the Program, the Company legally sells and isolates certain U.S. trade accounts receivable into a wholly owned and consolidated bankruptcy remote special purpose entity.
-Such receivables, which are recorded within "Receivables" in the consolidated balance sheets, totaled \$730.8 million and \$807.5 million at December 30, 2017, and July 1, 2017, respectively.
+Under the Program, the Company legally sells and isolates certain U.S. trade accounts receivable into a wholly owned and consolidated balance sheets, totaled \$730.8 million and \$807.5 million at December 30, 2017, and July 1, 2017, respectively.
 The Program contains certain covenants relating to the quality of the receivables sold.
 The Program also requires the Company to maintain certain minimum interest coverage and leverage ratios, which the Company was in compliance with as of December 30, 2017, and July 1, 2017.
 The Program expires in August 2018 and as a result the Company has classified outstanding balances as short-term debt as of December 30, 2017.
 Interest on borrowings is calculated using a base rate or a commercial paper rate plus a spread of 0.40% with a facility fee of 0.40%.